 4. Baharat (Lebanese 7 Spice)

-In Arabic, Baharat means ‘spices’ and is made up from a mixture of paprika, black pepper, cardamom, cumin, cloves, coriander and nutmeg.
+Baharat is a popular spice blend used in middle eastern cooking.
+It’s made from a mixture of paprika, black pepper, cardamom, cumin, cloves, coriander and nutmeg.
 Some variations can have more than 7 spices and can include dried ginger.

 5. Ras El Hanout